Available at Amazon!

 Pair the book with:

-Port Nellie Juan's breathtaking Deep Water Bay is among the most scenic anchorages in the sound.
+Port Nellie Juan's breathtaking Deep Water Bay is among the most scenic destinations in Prince William Sound.

-In summer, Deep Water Bay with its inviting anchorage and stunning sand spit area is one of the western sound's most family friendly boating destinations.
+In summer, Deep Water Bay with its breathtaking anchorage is one of the western sound's most family-friendly boating destinations.
 The bay's bold W entrance point consists of a massive granite headland etched with fissures and stained by waterfalls.
-At the bay’s head, an eye-catching white sand spit borders a powerful stream (Contact Creek), with plumes of spray, cascades down a rugged ravine to the outwash mouth, its sandy sediment forming the white gritty spit.
-Contact Creek drains from multiple lakes, including a silt-laden lake adjoining the terminus of Contact Glacier.
-The upland terrain attracts hikers willing to bushwhack through alder and glacial till.
-A pair of alluring tree-crowned islands stand off the bay’s head.
-At low tidal stages, their sandy waterfronts are ideal for shore trips.
-Don't expect to be alone, Deep Water Bay is a majestic anchorage and a gathering place for good reason!
+At its head, a prominent white sand spit, formed from gritty sediment deposited by Contact Creek, is a popular landing place that lures onshore visitors to explore the powerful cascades at the creek's mouth.
+The upland, terrain bordered by lofty granite peaks, attracts hikers willing to bushwhack through alder and glacial till for a view of Contact Glacier.
+Also at the bay's head are a pair of alluring tree-crowned islands with sandy waterfronts ideal for shore trips, but don't expect to be alone, the anchorage is a gathering place for good reason!